Areas of Expertise

 My biological research interests at Westminster focus on the effects of environmental stressors on fish.
 Current studies involve the use of zebrafish as a model organism for examining the effects of anthropogenic factors on nervous system and cardiovascular system development.

-I also serve as the Health Professions Advisor on campus.
+I also serve as one of the Health Professions Advisors on campus.
 I meet regularly with students interested in pursuing careers as health professionals (e.g. physicians, dentists, veterinarians, etc.) to advise and guide them through the exploration and application phases of the process.

 When I am not on campus, I enjoy time with my family, either traveling or binge-watching at home, and following my hometown Ottawa Senators!